Chris-OKeefe/sd-unexploded-ordnance/README.md

 * Uses R's GIS packages to map data

 ## To do
-1. Use shiny to create dashboard
+* Consider using shiny to create dashboard